 The way that we plan and pay for bus journeys is changing.
-Gone are the days of fingering through printed timetables, standing at the bus stop in the hope that your bus is around the corner, or fumbling around for some loose change.
+Gone are the days of flicking through printed timetables, standing at the bus stop in the hope that your bus is around the corner, or fumbling around for some loose change.

 The best apps to use will depend upon the bus operators serving your local area or route.
 At the foot of this page we have provided links to the Arriva and First bus apps, however, here are a few of the common features both provide access to:

 In an ideal world, all bus services would run exactly to their timetable, and whilst things are certainly improving in that respect, there will always be that occasion when you wonder exactly what time to expect your bus to arrive.